 As discussed in Note 3 to the financial statements, the Company accrues costs for clinical trials and other research and development expenses based on estimates of costs incurred through the balance sheet date that have not been invoiced by the clinical research organizations, clinical study sites, consultants, or other vendors.
 This process involves reviewing open contracts and purchase orders, communicating with vendors and internal personnel to identify services that have been performed, and estimating the level of service performed and the associated costs incurred for the services when the Company has not yet been invoiced or otherwise notified of the actual costs.
-The Company's accrual for clinical trial and preclinical study expenses totaled \$2.4 million at December 31, 2022 as disclosed in Note 6.
+The Company's accrual for clinical trial expenses totaled \$0.6 million at December 31, 2023, as disclosed in Note 6.